Amirag96/angular-basics/README.md

 • **Components:**
 Key feature in angular! <br />

+Split up your complex app into reusable components.<br />

 After creating a new component ⇒ Don't forget to add it in module!! <br />
 (if you're using ng generate component <module-name> It'll be automatically added!) <br />